dockerman2020/Guestbook/hello-app/README.md

 application using [Kubernetes](https://kubernetes.io).

 Visit https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app
-to follow the tutorial and deploy this application on [Google Container Engine](https://cloud.google.com/kubernetes-engine).
+to follow the tutorial and deploy this application on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).

 This directory contains: